philipf/gt/README.md

 ![Build workflow](https://github.com/philipf/gt/actions/workflows/go.yml/badge.svg)

 # gt
-GT (Go Time), is a CLI to manage time.
+GT (Go Time) is a CLI to manage time.

 This is used as a learning module for Go